isomarcte/scala-compiler-knownSubclasses-bug/README.md

 Here is what is happening.

-Consider some `sealed` type `T` that defines all sub-classes in the companion object for the type and some type-class `F`.
+Consider some `sealed` type `T` that defines all sub-classes in the companion object for the type.

 ```scala
 sealed trait T